Cody Latimer

-Cody Derek Latimer (born October 10, 1992) is an American football wide receiver and tight end for the Orlando Guardians of the XFL.
-He was drafted by the Denver Broncos in the second round of the 2014 NFL Draft.
+Cody Derek Latimer (born October 10, 1992) is an American professional football coach and former wide receiver and tight end.
+He currently serves as the Wide receivers coach for the San Antonio Brahmas of the United Football League (UFL).
+He was selected by the Denver Broncos as a wide receiver in the second round of the 2014 NFL draft.
 He played college football at Indiana.
-He was a member of the Broncos in their Super Bowl 50 win against the Carolina Panthers and has been a member of the New York Giants and Washington Football Team.
+He was a member of the Broncos in their Super Bowl 50 win.
+He also played for the New York Giants of the National Football League (NFL), Orlando Guardians of the XFL, and San Antonio Brahmas of the United Football League (UFL).

-Early years
+Early life

 Latimer attended Jefferson Township High School in Dayton, Ohio.
 He was a first-team all-conference selection after hauling in 42 catches for 722 yards and six touchdowns in addition to 372 rushing yards, six touchdowns, and 27 carries in just eight games as a senior.
 On defense, he made 89 tackles, four interceptions (one score) and forced two fumbles.
 In addition to football, he played basketball, baseball, and ran track.

 Considered a three-star recruit by Rivals.com, Latimer was rated as the 49th best wide receiver prospect of his class.

 College career

 Latimer attended Indiana University from 2011 to 2013.

+On September 15, 2012, Latimer had four receptions for 115 yards and two touchdowns against Ball State.
+On November 3, against Iowa, he had seven receptions for 113 yards and three touchdowns.

+In the 2013 season, Latimer had five games going over the 100-yard mark: 137 against Bowling Green, 136 against Missouri, 140 against Penn State, 189 and three touchdowns against Illinois, and 110 against Purdue.

 During his career, he started 24 of 32 games with 135 receptions for 2,042 yards and 17 touchdowns.
-He entered the 2014 NFL Draft after his junior season.
+He entered the 2014 NFL draft after his junior season.